Yiwei Xu, Ph.D.

 The goal of my research is to (a) advance social scientific theory development, (b) to inform evidence-based policy, and (c) to provide implications for information and technology design

 My current research focus is on the social and psychological impacts of generative AI.
-There are three specific directions my collaborators and I are working on: (1) examine AI as a source for health information seeking [collaborating with UW Communication colleagues], (2) understand the role of LLMs in amplifying disinformation operations [collaborating with UW iSchool colleagues], (3) evaluate potential bias in LLMs' outputs and improve LLMs in delivering health information [collaborating with UW Computer Science colleagues].
+There are three specific directions my collaborators and I are working on: (1) examine AI's role in health information seeking, (2) understand the role of LLMs in amplifying strategic information campaigns, (3) evaluate potential bias in LLMs' outputs and improve LLMs in delivering health information.
+My work is highly interdisciplinary, involving collaboration with outstanding researchers from Information Science, Communication, Computer Science, Political Science, Public Health, Psychology, etc.

 Traditional and Computational Experiments